This post may contain affiliate links. Please see my disclosure policy for details.

 At first, no one knew who painted over the steps.
 But, it was obvious to the local people who had ruined Hüseyin’s hard work.

-The people saw this move as a lack of respect for citizens rights in Turkey.
+The people saw this move as a lack of respect for citizens’ rights in Turkey.
 People took to social media and shared the hashtag #DirenMerdiven or #ResistStairs.
 They shared pictures of what the government had done.
 It went viral and people were outraged.

-At first the government denied all involvement.
+At first, the government denied all involvement.
 They even said they would launch an inquiry to catch the culprits!

-But, in the end, the government were forced to own up for what they did.
+But, in the end, the government was forced to own up for what they did.
 The local Mayor even admitted it on his Twitter account.
 However, they claimed they painted over it due to several complaints.

-Hüseyin was angry and said “Are they accusing me of disturbing public order?
+Hüseyin was angry and said, “Are they accusing me of disturbing public order?
 We’re the public.
 They are our stairs”.